90210 season 5: Cast and characters

-On May 22, 2012, Gillian Zinser's exit from the series was announced on TV Line.
-However, it was reported that Zinser will make guest appearances, although it's unclear for how many episodes.
+On May 22, 2012, Gillian Zinser's exit from the series was announced on TVLine.
+However, it was reported that Zinser will make guest appearances, although it is unclear for how many episodes.
 In spite of that news she never guest starred in the final season.

 On June 22, 2012, Riley Smith's casting as a romantic interest for Annie was announced.
 Arielle Kebbel is due back for at least a few episodes and Josh Zuckerman, who plays Max, is returning in a recurring role.
 Trevor Donovan will return in a recurring role as Teddy Montgomery for at least the three episodes of the season, including the 100th episode.
 It was also reported that he was going to be upped to a main cast member for the first time since season 3.
-In spite of this, he only came back as a guest star for only 2 episodes out of the whole final season.
+In spite of this, he only came back as a guest star for only two episodes out of the whole final season.

 On July 6, 2012, Justin Deeley's exit from the show was announced after he was written out of the season premiere, although a rep says the "door is still open for him to reappear in future episodes."
 Adam Gregory reprises his role of Ty Collins in the special "what if" episode set to air in late January marking his comeback to the show after four seasons.

 On July 9, 2012, it was announced that Carly Rae Jepsen would guest star as herself in the season premiere.

 On July 11, 2012, Wes Brown and Trai Byers were announced to play the roles of Taylor, a club promoter, and Alec, Max's business partner, both in recurring roles.
 On July 18, 2012 Lori Loughlin was announced to return as Debbie Wilson for the season premiere.
 On August 1, 2012, it was announced that Lindsey McKeon would play Suzanne in a recurring role, as well as rapper Sam Adams to guest star as himself in an October episode.
 Jessica Parker Kennedy was cast in the recurring role of Megan, "a girl next door who tells her story in group therapy."
 On August 3, 2012, it was announced Jason Thompson would guest star as Eugene Thompsen.
 On August 14, 2012, it was announced that Olympics swimmer Ryan Lochte would guest star as himself.
 On August 22, 2012, it was revealed that Carmen Electra would appear as a recurring guest star, in an episode set to air in November, and will return again in the 100th episode later on in the season.